 No healthcare facilities (infirmary or student health center) are available at Penn Commercial.
-However, first aid supplies are available through The Director of Academic Affairs and the Director of Student Affairs.
 Students with health issues should consult their family physician.
 Penn Commercial will assist students without family physicians to identify health programs in the community for which they may qualify.
 Penn Commercial cannot assume responsibility for injuries or losses sustained on or off campus by any student.